farmalloc/exp_collective_farmalloc/README.md

 #### Cross-page link analysis (Figure 9 in Section 5.2)

-The files `src/analyze_edges_*.cpp` are benchmark drivers for the corss-page link analysis.
+The files `src/analyze_edges_*.cpp` are benchmark drivers for the cross-page link analysis.
 Though the [build](#build) section in the Getting Started Guide, they have already compiled into the `build` directory.